rajanrx/SM/README.md

 # Test Coverage

-To generate the report run and you can access coverage html
+To generate the report run the following command and you can access coverage html
 ```
 ./bin/phpunit --coverage-html ./report
 ```